 Now, in the explosion of interest in yoga and mindfulness, we’re witnessing the meeting of traditional knowledge based on engaged observation and honoring of the natural world, with growing scientific understanding.
 These two approaches — Science and TK — are not always contradictory, however.
 And even when there are contradictions, they can be helpful to our understanding.
 While one study may disprove the last, science advances to a greater degree of understanding causation and relationship over time.
 Similarly, even as humans moved from caves, to fields, and then to cities, there is a continuity and sometimes rediscovery of ancient wisdom embedded in tradition that holds value for human health and well-being.

 The framework for this book – the loom upon which to weave these various threads is from psychologist Debra Rothschild’s article “The ‘Third Wave’ of Substance Use Treatment.”[vii]
-Her model is based on the notion of “waves” applied to the recovery movement.
+Her model is based on the notion of “waves” applied to the addiction treatment and recovery movement.
 The concept of waves in social movements is well-known from protests or the feminist movement.
-First waves of social change phenomenon focus on the pioneers of a movement and their initial philosophies, which tend to emerge as a revolutionary change of thinking.
+First waves of social change phenomena focus on the pioneers of a movement and their initial philosophies, which tend to emerge as a revolutionary change of thinking.
 The subsequent waves build on the first, refining or correcting aspects of the movement which bring in fresh thoughts and new generations of supporters.
 When we use the idea of waves, there is no longer a need to negate what has come before, and we can incorporate what’s useful from earlier waves.

-Applying the concept of waves to addiction recovery, Rothschild describes the waves as the Moral Model (the 12-Step AA approach), the Disease Model (addiction is a disease and requires medical treatment), and the Harm Reduction Model (addiction is a chronic condition, and we can find ways to improve the lives of people with addictions).
+Applying the concept of waves to addiction treatment and recovery, Rothschild describes the waves as the Moral Model (the 12-Step AA approach), the Disease Model (addiction is a disease and requires medical treatment), and the Harm Reduction Model (addiction is a chronic condition, and we can find ways to improve the lives of people with addictions).
 Based on this framework, I will delve into these first Three Waves – with some modifications – in Chapter 2.

 In thinking about recovery waves, I compared Rothschild’s ideas to the trauma work of Bessel Van Der Kolk in The Body Keeps the Score,[viii] which documents his 30+ years of research and clinical practice at the Trauma Institute in Boston.
 He clearly makes the connection between traumatic experiences, whether in childhood or later in life, and addiction.
 (We will explore this connection in detail in a later chapter.)
 Van Der Kolk outlines three paths to trauma recovery: